tomchen-ctj/CVPR23-LOVEU-AQTC/README.md

 ## Acknowledgement

 Our code is based on [Function-Centric](https://github.com/starsholic/LOVEU-CVPR22-AQTC), [EgoVLP](https://github.com/showlab/EgoVLP) and [Afformer](https://github.com/showlab/afformer).
 We sincerely thank the authors for their solid work and code release.
+Special thanks to [Ming](https://mitming.github.io/) for his valuable contributions and unwavering support throughout this competition.